Miss Universe 2010

-Miss Universe 2010 was the 59th Miss Universe pageant, held at the Mandalay Bay Events Center in Las Vegas, Nevada, United States on August 23, 2010.
+Miss Universe 2010 was the 59th Miss Universe pageant, held at the Mandalay Bay Events Center in Las Vegas, Nevada, United States, on August 23, 2010.

 At the end of the event, Stefanía Fernández of Venezuela crowned Ximena Navarrete of Mexico as Miss Universe 2010.
-It is Mexico's second victory after their victory in 1991.
+It was Mexico's second victory after their victory in 1991.

-Contestants from 83 countries and territories participated in this year's pageant.
+Contestants from eighty-three countries and territories participated in this year's pageant.
 The pageant was hosted by Bret Michaels and Natalie Morales.
 John Legend, The Roots, and Cirque du Soleil performed in this year's pageant.

 Background

 Location and date

 Several cities from across the world had expressed interest to host the pageant.
 Among these cities that bid to host the pageant is Zagreb, Croatia which previously dropped its bid to host the pageant in 2009.
 The Croatian government and local investors renewed their proposal for the pageant, which would take place at the Arena Zagreb.
-However, on February 20, 2010, the national director of Miss Universe Croatia Vladimir Krajelvic announced that the country withdrew its bid to host the contest due to the impacts of the 2007-2008 financial crisis.
+However, on February 20, 2010, the national director of Miss Universe Croatia Vladimir Krajelvic announced that the country withdrew its bid to host the contest due to the impacts in Croatia from the 2008 financial crisis.

 On January 31, 2010, the Miss Universe Organization was in talks to host the 2010 edition of the competition in Santa Cruz de la Sierra in Bolivia after the Miss Universe commission visited Bolivia to evaluate if the city is capable to host the pageant.
 However, during the visit of the commission in Bolivia, Minister of Culture Zulma Yugar publicly admitted the difficulties in hosting the pageant in line with the organization's demands.
 After a meeting held in La Paz in March 2010, Yugar formally announced that Santa Cruz withdrew its bid to host the pageant, alleging that the organization "disrespected the Constitution of Bolivia" and that the demands of the organization are financially impossible to attain.

-After several cities withdrew its bid to host the pageant, on May 25, 2010, the Miss Universe Organization confirmed that the competition would be at the Mandalay Bay Events Center in Las Vegas, Nevada on August 23, 2010.
+After several cities withdrew its bid to host the pageant, on May 25, 2010, the Miss Universe Organization confirmed that the competition would be at the Mandalay Bay Events Center in Las Vegas, Nevada, United States on August 23, 2010.